BoboTiG/python-mss/docs/source/usage.rst

     with mss(display=":0.0") as sct:
         # ...

-A more specific example to only target GNU/Linux:
+A more specific example (only valid on GNU/Linux):

 .. literalinclude:: examples/linux_display_keyword.py
     :lines: 8-